rraghavkaushik/Siamese-Nets-for-One-shot-Image-Recognition/README.md

 b) are easily trained using standard optimization techniques on pairs sampled from the source data and
 c) provide a competitive approach that does not rely upon domain-specific knowledge by instead exploiting deep learning techniques.

+(Note: Feature here means a transformation of data that is useful for learning)

 ### Architecture

 <img width="521" alt="image" src="https://github.com/user-attachments/assets/67e5a298-245c-4ecd-8eea-de761c9a8b06" />

+x -> Conv Layers ->

 ### Model